-Some I haven’t read yet and others that I could have easily put on this list.
+Some I haven’t read yet and others that I could have easily been on this list.

-If you read these or even just one of these, you’ll have a rock solid understanding on the importance of strength.
+If you read even just one of these, you’ll have a rock solid understanding on the importance of strength and human potential.

-Dr. Verkhonshansky and Dr. Siff have written a masterpiece that should be used as a continuous reference for the serious strength enthusiast.
+Dr. Verkhonshansky and Dr. Siff have written a masterpiece that could be used as a continuous reference for the serious strength enthusiast or coach.

-If you are a science nerd, as I am, you’ll love the deep science presented in the book.
+If you are a science nerd, as I am, you’ll likely enjoy the deep science presented in the book.

 As massive as the book it, it’s actually broken up into nice readable segments.